dmit1530-1212/oa02-assignment-1/README.md

 ---

 ## CSS
-Working within a single stylesheet, `styles.css`, you will utilise flexbox and flexbox properties to create unique layouts for each of your pages.
+Working within a single stylesheet, `styles.css`, you will utilize flexbox and flexbox properties to create unique layouts for each of your pages.

 ### Colour Palette
 The following colours are used throughout the website: